 Pivot Process on Query Nodes

-Used for submitting pivot queries, dashboard requests from Imply Cloud Manager UI.
+Used for submitting pivot queries, dashboard requests from Imply Hybrid Manager UI.

 When granted permission, the Imply support team may connect via SSH to cluster nodes to help with troubleshooting and maintenance.